 i.
-The Committee on Academic Standards and Policy coordinates curriculum, oversees the course approval process across schools, coordinates policy manuals across schools and coordinates and communicates degree and program requirements.
-The Committee reviews all academic policies pertaining to students, addresses systemic advising issues, offers policy
+The Committee on Academic Standards and Policy advises the Provost concerning curriculum, the course approval process across schools, the coordination of policy manuals across schools, and the coordination and communication of degree and program requirements.
+The Committee reviews all academic policies pertaining to students, addresses systemic advising issues, offers policy guidelines, coordinates student support across schools and develops new academic and co-curricular opportunities.
+In addition, the Committee will review proposals to start new academic program units or conclude current ones.